-Prepare a 36" X 48" display or a poster no larger than 36" X 48" and 15" deep that illustrates an activity from the project manual.
+Prepare a 36" X 48" display or a poster no larger than 18" X 24" that illustrates an activity from the project manual.
 The display should demonstrate an understanding of environmental and internal factors that affect plant growth and the function and characteristics of soil.
 Include your project journal that documents activity recordkeeping requirements, answers activity questions, and details personal thoughts and ideas in response to each activity.